Lori Vallow's brother recalls talk with sister: 'I knew right then and there that the kids were dead'

 REMAINS FOUND ON IDAHO PROPERTY ARE LORI VALLOW'S MISSING CHILDREN, FAMILY SAYS; CHAD DAYBELL CHARGED

 "I will say this with Chad Daybell even though I don't know a lot about him," Adam Cox said.
-"When he met Lori and Alex, they were already, when I say the perfect storm, they were ready to be taken."
+"When he met Lori and Alex, they were already — when I say the perfect storm, they were ready to be taken."

 "I think maybe Lori had been mentally ill maybe her whole life," he added.

-Vallow and Daybell face conspiracy and murder charges in connection with several deaths, including her two children, Joshua "JJ" Vallow, 7, his 17-year-old sister Tylee Ryan, and 49-year-old Tammy Daybell.
+Vallow and Daybell face conspiracy and murder charges in connection with several deaths, including her two children — Joshua "JJ" Vallow, 7, his 17-year-old sister Tylee Ryan — and 49-year-old Tammy Daybell.

 "Knowing what Lori and Alex were going through with these people that were talking about the end of the world, and knowing how Lori was — and Lori talked about death a lot actually, talked about the next life, how great the next life is and how it's going to be perfect and how her kids won't have to suffer in the next life," Adam Cox said in a bonus podcast episode released Wednesday.